praekelt/django-fast-gfk/README.rst

 Overview
 --------------

-Generic foreign keys are incredibly powerful but can't be prefetched, leading to a large number of SQL queries when accessing a generic foreign key field while iterating over a queryset.
+Generic foreign keys are incredibly powerful but even with prefetching performance is not optimal, leading to a large number of SQL queries when accessing a generic foreign key field while iterating over a queryset.
 This app provides a function that reduces the number of SQL queries to ``1 + (number of content types included in the set of generic foreign keys)``.

 Installation
 ------------